katat/ckb-fast-sync-prototype/README.md

 ```

 ## Sqlite Data
-The `./db` folder will store the sqlite data.
+The `./db` folder will hold the sqlite data.
 Deleting this folder will reset the indexing data.